smartdevicelink/sdl_evolution/proposals/nnnn-button_subscription_response_from_hmi.md

 ### Resumption

-During Resumption SDL should restore all button subscriptions for application and send required `SubscribeButton` requests.
+During Resumption SDL should restore all button subscriptions for application and send all required `SubscribeButton` requests to HMI.

 ## Potential downsides